Universal groups of cellular automata: Generators for some groups

 \subsection{Controlled actions}

-Suppose we are dealing with a group action that is conditioned on some type of events, and write $\ctrl{g}{E}$ for the ``action of $g$ in case $E$ holds''.
+We begin by outlining an intuitive idea.
+Suppose we are dealing with a group action that is conditioned on some type of events, and write $\ctrl{g}{E}$ for the ``action of $g$ in case $E$ holds'' (this is a bijection as long as the conditioning events are not affected by the action).
 Then

 since in the case of less than two events, the commutator cancels.
-When the acting group is perfect (e.g. an alternating group on at least $5$ objects), commutators $[g, h]$ are a generating set for the group, so if we can condition actions of $G$ on some set of events $\mathcal{E}$, we can condition them on any event in the ring of sets generated by $\mathcal{E}$, i.e. unions, intersections and relative complements of events.
-The Boolean algebra where the events live is typically the algebra of clopen sets in some space.
+When the acting group is perfect (e.g. an alternating group on at least $5$ objects), commutators $[g, h]$ are a generating set for the group, so if we can condition actions of $G$ on some set of events $\mathcal{E}$ (and their complements), we can condition them on any event in the ring of sets generated by $\mathcal{E}$, i.e. unions, intersections and relative complements of events.
+Typically we have a Boolean algebra of events, namely the algebra of clopen sets in some space.

 The same idea can be used with $S_3$ and $S_4$, using the fact that they are not nilpotent, and their hypocenters are $A_3$ and $A_4$, respectively.
-Concretely, using for example the formula $[(0 \; 1 \; 2), (0 \; 1)] = (0 \; 1 \; 2)$, we can condition an even permutation on the intersection of two events, assuming one is a ``primitive event'' (so we can apply an arbitrary permutation conditioned on it), and the other is any ``composite even (so by induction we can apply an even permutation conditioned on it).
+Concretely, using for example the formula $[(0 \; 1 \; 2), (0 \; 1)] = (0 \; 1 \; 2)$, we can condition an even permutation on the intersection of two events, assuming one is a ``primitive event'' (so we can apply an arbitrary permutation conditioned on it), and the other is any ``composite event'' (so by induction we can apply an even permutation conditioned on it).
 See for example Lemma~\ref{lem:LowerCentralSeries} for a formal result to this effect.

 We do not give a general formalization of this idea, as often the events are entangled with whatever is being acted on, so one should rather consider this a proof technique.
 Informally, we refer to actions that ``depend on events'' as \emph{controlled or conditioned actions}, and use terms such as ``increase the control'' to refer to the tricks described above.
 The main application is to subshifts, whose Boolean algebra of clopen sets is generated by basic cylinders $[a]_i$.